Your doctor ordered an MRI to diagnose your injury. But, the workers compensation insurance company has not authorized the MRI.

 If they indicate that they are waiting on approval, try to find out what has been done so far to get approval.
 If the MRI is not being approved because the adjuster is delaying things, then you may need to contact the adjuster directly.

-If you have an attorney representing you, then that attorney should take care of that for you.
+If you have a lawyer representing you, then that lawyer should take care of that for you.
 But, you may need to let your attorney know that the MRI has been ordered but has not been scheduled yet.

 What if the adjuster still does not approve my MRI?

-If you have an attorney, talk to your attorney to find out the best strategy for getting the MRI approve.
-If you do not have an attorney, you can take additional steps to get the MRI approved.
+If you have a lawyer, talk to them to find out the best strategy for getting the MRI approve.
+If you do not have a lawyer attorney, you can take additional steps to get the MRI approved.
 Some of your options include:

 - Getting the doctor to send a Form WC-205

 - Filing a Form WC-PMT

 - Requesting a hearing in front of a workers compensation judge

 While you can try to take these steps yourself, I would certainly recommend talking to a lawyer if you reach this point.
 There are special rules and procedures that you need to follow under Georgia’s workers compensation law.
 A lawyer could be helpful to you in making sure you follow those rules.

 Even if you do not think you will hire a lawyer, you may want to talk to one.
 Our law firm provides free consultations in workers compensation claims.
 This gives you an opportunity to get your questions answered so you can make a decision about the best way to pursue your case.